mwc360/mwc360.github.io/_posts/2024-11-04-Deletion-Vectors.md

 ```sql
 ALTER TABLE your_table SET TBLPROPERTIES ('delta.enableDeletionVectors' = 'true')
 ```
-> ⚠️ Enabling deletion vectors will permanently increase the `minReaderVersion` to 3 and the `minReaderVersion` to 7.
+> ⚠️ Enabling deletion vectors will permanently increase the `minReaderVersion` to 3 and the `minWriterVersion` to 7.

 # Closing Thoughts
 _Merge-on-read_, implemented through **deletion vectors** in Delta Lake, is a crucial feature for optimizing write-heavy workloads that involve deletions and updates.
 While deletion vectors can significantly reduce write times, they require a thoughtful approach to table maintenance.
 Regular `OPTIMIZE` and `VACUUM` operations are essential to ensure a balanced approach to performance across reads and writes.